flare-foundation/governance-proposals/FIP/FIP_10.md

 In the new incentive structure, providers will gain or lose _strikes_, depending on whether they meet the minimum participation requirements for each protocol.

 * All providers, both new and existing, start with zero strikes.
 * When a provider meets the minimum requirements in a reward epoch, they gain a strike.
-Providers can gain a maximun of 3 strikes.
+Providers can gain a maximum of 3 strikes.
 * When a provider fails to meet the minimum requirements in a reward epoch, they lose a strike. and can lose more than one this way per round (up to one per protocol).
-* If a provider would lose a strike but doesn’t have any, instead they lose all rewards for the epoch.
-That is, a provider with 1 strike who fails to meet 1 minimal requirement now has 0 strikes but still achieves rewards; a provider with 0 strikes who fails to achieve a minimal requirement loses all rewards.
+* If a provider would lose a strike but doesn’t have any, they lose all rewards for the epoch instead.
+* That is, a provider with 1 strike who fails to meet 1 minimal requirement will have 0 strikes but will still achieve rewards, and a provider with 0 strikes who fails to achieve a minimal requirement loses all rewards.

-Each time a provider fails to achieve the minimum participation criteria in a reward epoch, they lose a strike.
-If they have no strikes, they instead lose all rewards in that reward epoch for all protocols.
-Because providers participate in multiple protocols, providers may lose more than one strike in a round.
-Each reward epoch for which they meet all participation criteria, they gain a strike back, up to a maximum of three.
-Providers start with zero strikes, including new providers.

 ### 2.2 Minimum Participation Requirements for Existing Protocols